jamiealquiza/occam/README.md

 Blacklist data can thus survive Occam service restarts as well as automatically propagate across a fleet of multiple Occam nodes processing a single stream of messages.
 The Outage API's hashing and storage method allows blacklist data to be written or updated from any node without collision, essentially allowing masterless read/write access to shared data.

+### Performance

+ + Occam uses Redis as a local queue and is built on Python, inheritely not a very performant language.
+It's strongly recommended to ensure `hiredis` is installed.
+ + All checks in `checks.py` are parallelized 'n' ways if 2 or more hardware threads are available, where 'n' = `max(multiprocessing.cpu_count()-1, 2)`.
+CPU load depends on complexity / size of checks applied.
+ + 'inRegex' is significantly more computationally expensive than basic 'inMatch' checks.
+It's recommended to pre-filter inbound messages to 'inRegex' as much as possible with basic matches.

 ### Misc.

-Occam attempts to never ditch messages popped from Redis; the reader loop halts on shutdown and workers allow in-flight messages to complete:
+Occam attempts to not ditch messages popped from Redis; the reader loop halts on shutdown and workers allow in-flight messages to complete:
 <pre>
-2015-01-09 10:36:42,353 | INFO | Connected to Redis at 127.0.0.1:6379
-^C2015-01-09 10:36:49,211 | INFO | Stopping workers
+^C2015-01-09 10:36:49,211 | INFO | Stopping Reader Threads
 2015-01-09 10:36:49,211 | INFO | Waiting for in-flight messages
 </pre>